element-hq/element-web/README.md

     component is a view or a structure, and then a broad functional grouping (e.g. 'rooms' here)

-  * After creating a new component you must run `npm run reskindex` to regenerate the `component-index.js` for the SDK (used in future for skinning)
+  * After creating a new component you must run `yarn reskindex` to regenerate the `component-index.js` for the SDK (used in future for skinning)

   * The view's CSS file MUST have the same name (e.g. view/rooms/MessageTile.css).